Derlis González: Dynamo Kyiv

 On 30 July 2015, González signed a five-year contract with Ukrainian champions FC Dynamo Kyiv.
 Upon his signing, he became the second most expensive Paraguayan player and the second Paraguayan to play in Ukraine after Pedro Benítez (at Shakhtar Donetsk from 2004 to 2005).

 On 22 August 2015, González made his official debut for Dynamo in a 0–6 away win in the 1/16 stage of the Ukrainian Cup against a Ukrainian First League team FC Hirnyk-Sport Komsomolsk, coming on as 45th-minute substitute.
 He scored his first goal for the club on 4 October, in a 4–0 away win against Vorskla Poltava in the Ukrainian Premier League.

 Loan to Santos

 On 31 July 2018, González agreed to a two-year loan deal with Santos.
 He made his debut for the club on 4 August, replacing Bruno Henrique late into a 0–0 away draw against Botafogo.

 On 6 February 2020, González's loan was cut short.

+Olimpia

+On 7 February 2020, González returned to Paraguay joining Club Olimpia and signing a five-year contract.